gavinlopez/2DTower-Defense-WindowsForm/README.md

 "Sentinel Siege: Tower Defense Titans" offers a range of game functionalities to provide an engaging tower defense gaming experience.
 Here are some key functionalities of the game:

-• Tower Defense Mechanics: Players can strategically place and upgrade different types of towers across the game map to fend off waves of oncoming enemy creatures.
+  1.Tower Defense Mechanics: Players can strategically place and upgrade different types of towers across the game map to fend off waves of oncoming enemy creatures.
 Each tower has unique abilities and characteristics, such as damage type (e.g., fire, ice, poison), attack range, and attack speed.